real-4w/office_hack/README.md

 # office_hack
-Willem's office hacks, making life in the office easier.
+Willem's office hacks, making life in the office easier:

+open_browser.py         : Script to open pages on browser.
+URL's in script, see all_script.py for a yaml version